kubernetes/contributor-site/content/en/blog/2026/kcd-around-the-world-new-york/index.md

 Welcome to KCD Around the World, a new series where we explore [Kubernetes Community Days](https://www.cncf.io/kcds/) from every corner of the globe.
 When most people think of KCD, they think about talks and technical sessions, but behind every event is a community of volunteers, contributors, organizers and attendees who make it all happen.
 Through conversations with the people behind each KCD, we'll share what makes it unique.

 Our first stop: New York City.
-To learn what made this year's event special, we interview Christopher Tineo, who organized KCD NY 2026 and built out the event agenda and website.
+To learn what made this year's event special, we interview Christopher Tineo, one of the organizers for KCD NY 2026.

 ## Meet the community